Mithgol/node-fidonet-jam/README.md

 The module is written in JavaScript and requires [Node.js](http://nodejs.org/) (version 0.10 or newer) to run.

+This repository does also contain draft standards of Fidonet avatars for the Fidonet Global Hypertext Interface project.

+* The `avatar.txt` file is the English version of the draft.

+* The `avatar.rus.txt` file is the Russian version of the draft.
+This version is provided in UTF-8 (for the diffs to look reasonably good on GitHub and other git tools) and thus should be converted to CP866 encoding (common in Russian Fidonet) before posting to Fidonet.

+The drafts are (currently) a work in progress.
+The module is intended to become (eventually) a reference implementation of these drafts.

 ## Installing Fidonet JAM

 [![(npm package version)](https://nodei.co/npm/fidonet-jam.png?downloads=true)](https://npmjs.org/package/fidonet-jam)